mahoney1/docs/commercialpaper-report-deltas.md

 3. Once pasted, you can open choose 'View....Problems' to see the formatting/indentation errors - in the Problem pane, do a right-click `Fix all auto-fixable errors` and it should automatically fix all the indentation issues.

 4. Hit CONTROL and S to save the file, then click on the `Source Control` icon to commit the file, with a commit message.
-The `queryapp.js` client contains two query functions:
+The `queryapp.js` client contains three query functions (two of which already existed):

     - a `queryHist` function that gets the history of a Commercial paper instance
     - a `queryDeltas` function that gets the deltas of that history